Consumer Medicine Information

 It may not be safe for you to take ENDONE if you have these conditions.
 Your doctor will need to consider all these factors when advising you about taking ENDONE.

-You must tell your doctor about all the medicines you are taking, including any that you may buy from pharmacies, health food shops or supermarkets.
+Tell your doctor about all the medicines you are taking, including any that you may buy from pharmacies, health food shops or supermarkets.

 Some medicines may interfere with ENDONE and these include:

-These medicines and alcohol may be affected by ENDONE or they may affect how well ENDONE works.
+These medicines and alcohol may be affected by ENDONE or they may affect how well it works.
 You may need to take different amounts of these medicines, or you may need to take different medicines.

 Your doctor or pharmacist has a more complete list of medicines to avoid while taking ENDONE.